Turmeric Health Benefits

-Turmeric (Curcuma longa) has long been used as an anti-inflammatory and in the treatment of colds and asthma in both Chinese and Indian medicine systems.
-Scientists have also found that turmeric appears to have properties that give it an ability to manage prostatitis and prostate cancer.
+Turmeric health benefits as an anti-inflammatory and cold treatment have long been used in both Chinese and Indian medicine systems.
+Scientists have also found that turmeric (Curcuma longa) appears to have properties that give it an ability to manage prostatitis and prostate cancer.
 The active ingredient in turmeric is curcumin, which gives the spice its peppery, bitter taste.

 Turmeric and Prostate Cancer